tlwilliams895/gis-devops/src/walkthroughs/elasticsearch/index.rst

 To use Elasticsearch we need to first install it.

-We will be running elasticsearch as a docker container.
+We will be running Elasticsearch as a docker container.
 You can check if you have docker installed with: ``$ docker -v``, if it's installed it will print out the version installed.
 Check out the `docker installation <../../installations/docker/>`_ if you need to install docker.

-After docker is installed you can check your containers with: ``$ docker ps -a``, if you don't have an elasticsearch container, you can get one by following the `elasticsearch installation instructions <../../installations/docker-elasticsearch/>`_.
+After docker is installed you can check your containers with: ``$ docker ps -a``, if you don't have an elasticsearch container, you can get one by following the `Elasticsearch installation instructions <../../installations/docker-elasticsearch/>`_.

 Elasticsearch Terms
 ===================